 Developing international-mindedness is at the heart of the Diploma Programme Business Management course.
 Of all organizations and actors in society, businesses are among those most affected by and have influence on globalization.
 Many businesses operate across national borders, and even seemingly local businesses are influenced by international competition.
 The Business Management course helps students understand and evaluate the implications of business activity in an interconnected, global market.

-The following six concepts underpin the Diploma Programme business management course:
+The following four concepts underpin the Diploma Programme Business Management course:

 - Change

-- Culture
+- Creativity

 - Ethics

-- Globalization

-- Innovation

-- Strategy
+- Sustainability

-All teachers will integrate this conceptual approach to their current teaching of the course content.
+All teachers will integrate this conceptual approach to their teaching of the course content.